ziotom78/raytracing_course/language-comparison.md

-Grasping data ownership, borrowing rules and lifetimes can be daunting; in fact, they are probably among the biggest difficulties in learning the language; fortunately, there are several good resources online that teach them.
-Unfortunately, you can't postpone learning these concepts, as all of them are fundamental to write any non-trivial codes.
-On the other side, Rust is being used more and more, and it seems that several people in the field of physics are interested in learning it.
-Moreover, it is a formidable pedagogical tool to learn how values are represented in memory: learning Rust makes you a better programmer, no matter if you abandon it and move to other languages!
+Grasping data ownership, borrowing rules and lifetimes can be daunting; in fact, they are probably among the biggest difficulties in learning the language.
+There are several good resources online that teach these concepts, but unfortunately you can't postpone learning them, as all of them are fundamental to write any non-trivial codes.
+On the other side, the usage of Rust is more and more widespread, and it seems that several people in the field of physics are interested in learning it.
+Moreover, it is a formidable pedagogical tool to learn how values are represented in memory: learning Rust makes you a better programmer, no matter if you later abandon it and move to other languages!

 Because of its difficulty, I strongly suggest that only people that have already written some non-trivial code in Rust pick it for this